pathway-labs/dropbox-ai-chat/README.md

 ### Run with Docker

 1. Create `.env` file in the root directory of the project, copy and paste the below config.
-Replace the `OPENAI_API_TOKEN` configuration value with your key `{OPENAI_API_KEY}` and replace `PATH_TO_DROPBOX` with a relative path where Dropbox folder is located `{REPLACE_WITH_DROPBOX_RELATIVE_PATH}` in the parent directory.
-For example, if the current project folder is `DROPBOX-SEARCH-TOOL`, you navigate to the Dropbox path in the parent directory: `../../../mnt/c/Users/bumur/Dropbox/documents`.
+Replace the `OPENAI_API_TOKEN` configuration value with your key `{OPENAI_API_KEY}` and replace `PATH_TO_DROPBOX` with a path where Dropbox folder is located `{REPLACE_WITH_DROPBOX_FOLDER_PATH}`.
+For example, if the current project folder is `DROPBOX-SEARCH-TOOL`, you navigate to the Dropbox path in the home directory: `../Dropbox/documents`.
 Other properties are optional to change and be default.

 ```bash
 OPENAI_API_TOKEN={OPENAI_API_KEY}